mougiakouel/QGIS-Training-Manual/create_vector_data/forms.rst

 Look for the :guilabel:`Widget Box` along the left of your screen (default).
 It contains an item called :guilabel:`Line Edit`.
 Click and drag this item into your form.
 This creats a new :guilabel:`Line Edit` in the form.

-With it selected, you'll see its *properties* along the side of your screen (on the right by default):
+With the new line edit element selected, you'll see its *properties* along the side of your screen (on the right by default):

 .. image:: ../_static/create_vector_data/021.png
    :align: center